What is Strong Customer Authentication?

 I need more help, who should I talk to?

-If you're not sure how to authenticate your Lumen5 payment when requested, you should contact your bank for assistance.
+If you're not sure how to authenticate your Lumen5 transaction when requested, you should contact your bank for assistance.

 For anything else, feel free to reach out to our support team!
 We'll be happy to help.